Immigration Resources in Colorado

 - The National Immigrant Justice Center allows you to request a legal consultation online or by phone 312.660.1370.

 - The National Immigration Project of the National Lawyers Guild has a state-by-state online find-a-lawyer tool.

 - The United States Department of Justice – Executive Office for Immigration Review provides information on how to find legal representation.

 - United We Dream provides information on how to get help.

-- Colorado Immigrant Rights Coalition Provides a list of events and have an important news section.
+- Colorado Immigrant Rights Coalition provides a list of events and has an important news section.

 - Immigrant Legal Resource Center Provides updates on legislation and has a DACA essential Legal Guide.

 - Family Preparedness Plan Has a family preparedness Plan available in English, Spanish and Chinese.

 Colorado Crisis Services, 1.844.493.8255 (24/7 crisis support), or text TALK to 38255

 Community Reach Center – Westminster